rohanpmoore/-beep-boop/README.md

 * Program outputs a string of all numbers from zero to a user selected number with the appropriate replacements.
     * Example Input: 5
     * Example Output: "Beep!", "Boop!", "I'm sorry...", 4, 5
+* Program adds extra portion on front of message if the number is over 99.
+    * Example Input: 100
+    * Example Output: Such a drag to do this so many times.
+But as you insist.
+Here are your results: "Beep!", "Boop!" ...
 * Program handles invalid inputs (inputs less than zero or non-numerical inputs)
     * Example Input: "Boop!"
     * Example Output: Error Message